pisenberg/vispubdata/README.md

 - download the latest data from DBLP: https://dblp.org/xml/
 - ask the IEEE VIS publications chairs for the titles of the year of IEEE VIS you'd like to add

-Then read the instructions on how to proceed in the vispubdata-update jupyter notebook
+Then open the jupyter notebooks in the respective folders in this order:
+1. dblp-data-extraction
+2. vispubdata-update
+3. aminer-citation-update

+If you have any problems then contact petra.isenberg@inria.fr